hugoalh/GitHubAction.SendToPipedream/README.md

 #### `key`

-`<string.secret>` Pipedream SDK key.
-To obtain it, select workflow trigger with "SDK".
-It is impossible to regenerate it unless create a new workflow.
+`<string.secret>` Pipedream SDK key; To obtain it, select workflow trigger with "SDK"; It is impossible to regenerate it unless create a new workflow.

 #### `variable_join`